Surrey County Cricket Club: Earliest cricket in the county

-It is widely believed that cricket was invented by children living on the Weald in Saxon or Norman times and that the game very soon reached neighbouring Surrey.
-Although not the game's birthplace, Surrey does claim the honour of being the location of its first definite mention in print.
-Evidence from a January 1597 (Julian calendar – 1598 in the Gregorian calendar) court case confirms that creckett was played by schoolboys on a certain plot of land in Guildford around 1550.
+Cricket is thought to have evolved from bat and ball games, played by children in southeast England during the Middle Ages.
+The first written record of the sport is from a witness statement by the Guildford resident and former Royal Grammar School pupil, John Derrick.
+In 1597 (old style, 1598 modern style), Derrick testified in a court case over the disputed enclosure of wasteland in the town that, as a child, "hee and his fellowes did runne and play there at Creckett and other plaies".
 In 1611, King James I gave to his eldest son, Henry, Prince of Wales, the manors of Kennington and Vauxhall, where the home ground of Surrey – The Oval – is today.
 To this day, the Prince of Wales's feathers feature on the club's badge.

 Cricket became well established in Surrey during the 17th century and the earliest village matches took place before the English Civil War.
 It is believed that the earliest county teams were formed in the aftermath of the Restoration in 1660.
 The earliest known first-class match in Surrey was Croydon v London at Croydon on 1 July 1707.
 In 1709, the earliest known inter-county match took place between Kent and Surrey at Dartford Brent with £50 at stake.
 Surrey would continue to play cricket against other representative teams from that time onwards.
 Probably its greatest players during the underarm era were the famous bowler Lumpy Stevens and the wicket-keeper/batsman William Yalden, who both belonged to the Chertsey club.